Equity at Entwine

 In 2020, we began a concentrated effort to define DEIB at Entwine and our commitment to it.
 In consultation with Imani Chapman, Founding Coach of Imani Strategies, and an expert in creating brave and inclusive environments for learning, growth, and justice we launched a series of staff trainings and our first DEIB Taskforce of diverse community leaders to support this work.
 Their collective insights are shaping the initiative’s direction and helping Entwine to prioritize this strategic work.

-To learn more about the DEIB initiative and ways you can contribute, contact X.
+To learn more about the DEIB initiative and ways you can contribute, contact us through the form below.